d-bl/GroundForge-help/docs/print-pdf.md

 The page has only diagrams and an enumeration of the stitches.
 The print preview of your browser drops the last interaction clutter.
+The page has [1-color-per-stitch](Color-Code) diagrams as well as [4-color-per-stitch](color-rules), both in an animated version and a not animated version.
-Diagrams for the Droste  patterns (using a thread diagram as pair diagram) are not implemented.
-Instead, you get some obsolete diagrams with the [1-color-per-stitch](Color-Code) coding which is replaced by the [4-color-per-stitch](color-rules) coding on the interactive page.
+Diagrams for the Droste patterns (using a thread diagram as pair diagram) are only available on the interactive page.

 Thread colors
 -------------